SixxCodes/Platformer-game-Godot-Part-2/README.md

 * Platform game BEING made on Godot v4.3
 * Followed Brackeys Yt Tutorial: - [Watch this YouTube video](https://www.youtube.com/watch?v=LOhfqjmasi0&t=820s)

-## Assets:
-* I'll reveal it soon after I finish the whole project since I might delete or add some.

 ### Note:
 I applied everything that I learned from Brackeys' tutorial.
 I will also put some channel that I checked when making this game soon too.